smikhalevski/tag-soup/README.md

   12.0✕ faster than parse5
 ```

-You can run a performance test using `npm i; npm run build; npm run perf`.
+To run a performance test use `npm run build` and then `npm run perf`.

 ## Bundle size

-For XML parsing use:
+For XML parsing use
 ```ts
 const TagSoup = require('tag-soup');
 ```